Lei Papale

-Lei Papale (foaled 28 January 2017) is a Japanese Thoroughbred racehorse.
+Lei Papale (レイパパレ, Rei Papare) is a Japanese Thoroughbred racehorse.
 She did not race as a juvenile, but as a three-year-old in 2020 she was unbeaten in five starts including the Grade 3 Challenge Cup.
 On her first run of 2021 she took the Grade 1 Osaka Hai.

 Background

 Lei Papale is a "lightly built" bay mare bred in Japan by Northern Farm.
 She was sent into training with Tomokazu Takano and raced in the green, white and red colours of the Northern Farm affiliate U Carrot Farm.
 She usually races in a hood.

 She was from the ninth crop of foals sired by Deep Impact, who was the Japanese Horse of the Year in 2005 and 2006, winning races including the Tokyo Yushun, Tenno Sho, Arima Kinen and Japan Cup.
 Deep Impact's other progeny include Gentildonna, Harp Star, Kizuna, A Shin Hikari, Marialite and Saxon Warrior.
 Lei Papale's dam Shells Lei won three of her twenty-one starts, finished second in both the Tulip Sho and Rose Stakes and ran fifth in the Oka Sho and the Shuka Sho.
 As a broodmare she had previously produced the Hopeful Stakes winner Shining Lei.
 She was one of numerous notable Japanese horses descended from the imported British broodmare Florries Cup.